 5. Volatility and Price Fluctuations

 The inherent volatility of cryptocurrencies, including Bitcoin, makes them risky for users, particularly in emerging markets.
-Price instability can deter businesses and individuals from
+Price instability can deter businesses and individuals from adopting crypto for everyday transactions.
+The development of stablecoin regulations under the new framework may help mitigate this concern.

 Cryptocurrency Trading Platforms in Rwanda